erno-szabados/sparkpaint/src/main/resources/data/Manual.md

 2. **Freehand Selection Tool**:
    - **Creating a Selection**: Click and drag to draw a freehand path.
 The selection will follow the path drawn by the cursor.
    - **Moving a Selection**: To be able to move a selection, you have to copy or cut it first.
 Once you did so, click inside an existing selection and drag to move it to a new location.

+3. **Magic Wand Tool**:
+   - **Creating a Selection**: Click on an area of the canvas to select all connected pixels of similar color.
+The selection will be based on the color similarity and tolerance settings.
+   - **Adjusting Tolerance**: Use the tolerance slider to control how similar colors need to be included in the selection.

 ### Managing Selections